MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     c.
 Add custom instructions as needed to help the operator find the target object, and then select **Done**.

-## Detec the object anchor in the HoloLens app
+## Detect the object anchor in the HoloLens app

 1. Open the guide in the HoloLens app.